wangerekaharun/StreamComposeAttachments/README.md

 1. This is another state variable that tracks the playing state.
 It helps in toggling between the play and stop icons.
 2. Gets the audio attachment from `AttachmentState`.
-3. You're creating a `PlayerWrapper` instance which has utility methods for playing, stopping and releasing the `MediaPlayer`.
+3. You're creating a `PlayerWrapper` instance.
+It has utility methods for playing, stopping and releasing the `MediaPlayer`.
 You also pass the audio file as URI.
 4. This calls the `release()` function from `PlayerWrapper` class to clean up the  `MediaPlayer`.
 5. This is an `IconButton` composable that changes state depending on the state of the player.
 Tapping this plays the audio and shows the stop icon.
 Tapping the stop icon will stop the audio.
 6. This is a composable which shows the name of the file.